 - A. Travel expenses must be submitted on approved College forms.
 Out of Province and Out of Country travel requires pre- approval by the Senior Leadership Team. - B. Timely submission of expense claims is expected for the benefit of both the employee's reimbursement and the College's financial reporting.
 The exception to this is the fiscal year-end, where all expenses prior to June 30 must be remitted by July 10 to be included in the correct financial year.
-Senior management and Board members are required to meet the timeline for disclosure (see Section 7 of the policy). - C. Expense claims received by Finance later than three (3) months from initial date of expense on claim will not be paid. - D. An employee must be on travel status to claim travel and meal expenses.
+Senior management and Board members are required to meet the timeline for disclosure (see Section 7 of the policy). - C. Expense claims must be received by Finance no later than three (3) months from the initial date of expense on claim.
+Expense claims submitted to Finance beyond the three-month deadline from the initial date of expense may be considered in extenuating circumstances, subject to approval by the President and CEO. - D. An employee must be on travel status to claim travel and meal expenses.
 Instructional Employment Agreement (IEA), Employment Agreement (EA), wage/sessional employees, and approved employer working from home requests may be eligible for travel status commuting between home or a temporary residence and their work station when approved by the Senior Manager.
 Re-imbursement limits shall coincide with the Government of Alberta Travel, Meal and Hospitality Expenses Policy (see Schedule A for rates).
 Reimbursable expenses are described below: - i.
 Meals are eligible expenses.
 Alcohol cannot be claimed and will not be reimbursed as part of travel or meal expense. - When an employee is travelling on College business for part of a day, meals may be claimed according to the following: - a.
 Breakfast: claim for the first day of travel only if departure is earlier than 7:30 a.m. - b.
-Lunch: claim only if departure is earlier than 1:00 p.m. or the return time is 1:00 p.m. or later. - c.
-Dinner: claim only if departure is earlier than 6:30 p.m. or if the time of return is later than 6:30 p.m.
+Lunch: claim only if departure is earlier than 1:00 p.m. or the return

-- ii.
+- time is 1:00 p.m. or later. - c.
+Dinner: claim only if departure is earlier than 6:30 p.m. or if the time of return is later than 6:30 p.m. - ii.
 Tips are a reimbursable expense and should be appropriate to the location, service level and local protocol and are never to exceed 20% of the total bill. - iii.
 Accommodation will not generally be claimed unless persons have three or more hours to travel.
-Exceptions include: - Safety concerns.
+Exceptions include: - a.
+Safety concerns.
 Weather and road conditions or driving home after long meetings that end at normal work time, may constitute a safety concern. - b.
 Work is scheduled at nearby or more distant locations the next day. - c.
 Where morning departure from home has to occur before 7 a.m. to arrive at a meeting fifteen (15) minutes prior to the start time, claimants are eligible to claim for a hotel the night before.